Garmin inReach: Reception

 The inReach has received positive reception from reviewers.
 The first three of Gearlab's top satellite communicators as of 2025 are inReach devices, and Outdoor Life ranks the inReach Messenger as its 'Best Overall' choice.

 When Apple released its satellite messaging features, comparisons were drawn to the inReach.
 In general, reviewers heralded the iPhone for increasing the accessibility of satellite messaging, but found the inReach to be more reliable for its increased battery, durability, and sending speed.

 In some countries, satellite communicators are banned, leading to arrests and fines.
-In 2024, a Canadian and a Scottish women were separately detained in India for possession.
+In 2024, a Canadian and a Scottish woman were separately detained in India for possession.